DataDog/datadog-api-client-java/api_docs/v1/UsageMeteringApi.md

         defaultClient.configureApiKeys(secrets);

         UsageMeteringApi apiInstance = new UsageMeteringApi(defaultClient);
         OffsetDateTime month = OffsetDateTime.now(); // OffsetDateTime | Datetime in ISO-8601 format, UTC, precise to month: [YYYY-MM] for usage beginning at this hour.
+(Either month or day should be specified, but not both)
+        OffsetDateTime day = OffsetDateTime.now(); // OffsetDateTime | Datetime in ISO-8601 format, UTC, precise to day: [YYYY-MM-DD] for usage beginning at this hour.
+(Either month or day should be specified, but not both)
         List<String> names = Arrays.asList(); // List<String> | Comma-separated list of metric names.
         Integer limit = 500; // Integer | Maximum number of results to return (between 1 and 5000) - defaults to 500 results if limit not specified.
         try {
             UsageTopAvgMetricsResponse result = apiInstance.getUsageTopAvgMetrics()
                 .month(month)
+                .day(day)
                 .names(names)
                 .limit(limit)
                 .execute();